I love to grow tomatoes. But one day I came out to my garden to find 5 of my Roma tomato plants eaten almost all the way to the ground.

-Yes, deer will eat tomatoes right off the vine, as well as eating the tomato plant itself.
+Yes, deer will eat tomatoes right off the vine, as well as eat the tomato plant itself.
 And they’re not the only animals that eat tomatoes off the vine!

-Deer need to consume a lot of food to stay healthy, so they will eat quite a few varieties of food.
+Deer need to consume a lot of food to stay healthy, so they will eat quite a few varieties of food, including tomatoes.

 What Do Deer Generally Eat?

-As herbivores, deer like to snack on bushes, plants, fruit trees, and nuts or acorns.
+As herbivores, deer often like to snack on bushes, plants, fruit trees, and nuts or acorns.

-Tomatoes are one type of vegetable that deer enjoy eating, but they can eat many others.
-They also like to eat peppers, squash, cucumbers, beet greens, beans, grapes, and strawberries, as well as other vegetables and fruit from trees.
+Aside from tomatoes, deer also like to eat peppers, squash, cucumbers, beet greens, beans, grapes, and strawberries, as well as other vegetables and fruit.